ironbar/arc25/docs/modeling/Iteration_01_architects_baseline.md

 ## Results

 [Gsheet with results](https://docs.google.com/spreadsheets/d/1NmmCZA7gPOyoBypwvpw_JhYdjcvqNFHibX_WahwTHIM/edit?gid=0#gid=0&range=A1)

 According to the official [ARC](https://arcprize.org/leaderboard) documentation the solution from the Architects should score around 2.5%, but my first successful submission scored 7%.
 I guess the improvement comes from splitting the data in 4 folds and using 4 gpus (instead of 2 folds on 2 gpus).

+I have made more submissions with different hyperparameters values but none scored higher, notice that half of the submissions gave timeout error.

 ## Conclusion

+The architects solution can score 7% on the new ARC-AGI-2 public test set.
+On the following iterations I'm going to try to push it further.

 ## Next steps